U.S. SURROGACY: Working with Intended Parents from Foreign Countries

 “When our youngest child was about a year old,” Kristina recalls, laughing, “I said to my husband, ‘You know, I’ve been thinking a lot about it, and I think I’d like to be a surrogate.’
 Knowing me as well as he does, my husband thought for a minute, looked at me and smiled, and said, ‘I get it.’”

 The reality is that in many countries, surrogacy has not yet become an accepted, legal means of building a family.
 In some countries the process is illegal, and in others it is regulated in such a way to make it “unavailable” to many.
 In only a few nations is it permitted to have a woman carry a child as a surrogate.
 The United States is one.
-As a result, there is an increasing flow of intended parents from other parts of the world coming to the U.S. in need of an international surrogacy program with U.S. gestational surrogates.
+As a result, there is an increasing flow of intended parents from other parts of the world coming to the U.S. who want to be matched with U.S. gestational surrogates and need legal assistance or surrogacy consulting assistance.

 “I didn’t think twice when I was matched with a couple from Northern Europe,” Kristina reports.
 “It didn’t even occur to me that geography would be an issue — and in fact, it wasn’t.
 They might as well have been in Boston, it was such a non-issue.”